Kalypso Logo

 Cardamom Hills Cycling

-The Cardamom Hills get their name from the spices that are cultivated in these mountains of the Western Ghats in Kerala.
-These hills produce the world
+The Cardamom Hills derive their name from the spices cultivated in the Western Ghats mountains of Kerala.
+Renowned globally for producing the finest p

 More Details